rackerlabs/design-system/_component_design/radio-buttons.md

 - Radio buttons should only be used when the list can be vertical.
 If space is not available, consider a dropdown menu.
 - List options in an order that makes logical sense.
 Depending on the context, the order could be alphabetical or from most common to least common.
 For example, if listing accounts by name, list them alphabetically.
 In billing, paying the amount due should be listed above letting the user enter a custom payment amount.
 - Use checkboxes and radio buttons only to change settings, not as action buttons that make something happen.

+Consider the following best practices when you label a radio button:

+- Labels should start with a capital letter.
+- Labels should not have punctuation at the end, such as a period, unless more than one sentence is used.

 {% endcolumn %}